Since the search engine currently accounts for 70% of all searches, their SEO tools harness the most accurate and comprehensive source of data.

 Alternatives: Matomo, FoxMetrics

 Find Google Analytics and its vast data overwhelming?
-This Google SEO tool presents the data in visual, easy to read reports, and dashboards to help you interpret all the relevant information correctly.
+Google Data Studio is a free data visualisation tool which presents the data in visual, easy to read reports, and dashboards to help you interpret all the relevant information correctly.

 View graphics like colour-coded maps showing the top countries by sessions or graphs to show you how site sessions are trending.

-It integrates with other Google SEO tools, so you can also source data from Google Search Console to ensure your reports are as detailed as possible.
+It integrates with other SEO tools from Google, such as Google Search Console to ensure your reports are as detailed as possible.

 When it comes to putting together a strong keyword strategy, you’ll need a clear idea of some essential stats to guide your strategy.